obruck/hematoscope/_members/anders-brandt.md

   #twitter: oscarbruck
 ---

-Jie Cao is working as a PhD student.
-Her research focuses on deep learning to understand how morphology is associated with immunophenotype.
+Anders Brandt is working as a PhD student.
+His research focuses on exploring transcriptomic- and proteomic-based clusters of the iCAN flagship study.